-The HR managers’ role is to support and guide team leaders, staff and employees in managing their working relations.
-This includes conflict prevention and outlining solutions in accordance with the legal framework.
-HR managers ensure that an employee (PhD student, faculty, or administrative staff) who has requested their help obtains the necessary support and assistance.
-HR managers are responsible for ensuring confidentiality and may, with the person’s agreement, transfer a situation to the Respect Cell for a formal complaint to be lodged.
+HR’s role is to support and guide team leaders and employees in managing their working relations.
+This includes measures to prevent conflict and propose solutions in accordance with the legal framework.
+HR specialists make sure that an employee (PhD candidate, academic, scientific, administrative or technical staff) who has requested their help obtains the necessary support and assistance confidentialy.

 Melchior Allet, ENAC School – [email protected]

 Chantal Gallandre, P, VPO, CDM – [email protected]

 Eliane Gesseney Laeri, VPA centres & platforms – [email protected]

 Anne Gilliéron, SB School – [email protected]

 Monique Grin Celka, VPA – [email protected]

 François Jaccottet, VPO-SI, VPFI, VPI, VPT, CDH – [email protected]

 The Point Santé provides two services: occupational medicine, which includes consultations for EPFL employees and PhD candidates in the context of specific occupational health risks; and nursing consultations, which are open to all.
 The nurses, medical assistants and doctors who work in Point Santé are subject to professional secrecy obligations.

 Chaplains are available to offer attentive listening, advice and practical help to anyone who wants it.
 You can contact them to talk about your personal or family situation, your spiritual and existential questions (e.g., search for meaning, bereavement, climate-related eco-emotions, feelings of emptiness, etc.).